 Like our Portuguese friends, you too have castles with a veritable goldmine just behind their walls.
 These castles are your hundreds of presently undiscovered major gift prospects and thousands of leadership gift prospects that are right in your midst; you just have to get off the beaten path for a moment, go a bit further, and look in the right place for them.

 Rising Stars, with our state-of-the-art web-crawling technology, will enable you to do just that.
 We will first identify all of your public company executives, and then we will dig a couple of layers deeper into your constituent file to identify all of your private company executive prospects–those often hard to find individuals with strong indices of wealth, affinity, affluence, and all-important upward employment trajectories.

 Rising Stars will provide accurate and actionable daily real-time wealth event alerts, including Insider stock sales, gifts, and buys; M&A and IPO reports, new appointment and new promotions, and new employer changes.
 This is provided to your prospect research team proactively, so you can engage and cultivate your best prospects well before your competition even learns about them.

 Plus, with over 80 million business profiles, we will typically match to approximately 90% of your file, noting respective age, salary, title, employer, business email, phone, LinkedIn profile, circle of friends, wealth events, interests, and much more.

-An annual subscription starts at just $2,500.
-This includes a screening, daily alerts, and 3 user search accounts to access your prospect profiles and to access the entire Rising Stars database.
-To learn more, please call Blue Ridge Data or complete our contact form to send us a message.
+An annual subscription includes a screening, daily alerts, and user search accounts to access prospect profiles and to access the entire Rising Stars database.
+To learn more, you can contact Theodore Hafner at 703.623.5025 or email at [email protected].